MithamoMorgan/Drive_Data_Analytics/Readme.md

 The dashboard features interactive filters, including Price Range and Year, allowing users to customize the data to meet their specific needs.

-**NB:** If you are using your phone you can switch to desktop layout for better interaction and visualization.
+**Note:** For an enhanced interaction and visualization experience, consider switching to desktop layout if you are using a mobile device.

 To interact with the dashboard, click the following [link](https://public.tableau.com/app/profile/morgan.murimi/viz/Book1_17295698513280/Dashboard?publish=yes).